PicoQuant/snAPI/README.md

 ## Getting Started
 To get started with snAPI, follow the [Install](https://picoquant.github.io/snAPI/install.html) section of the online documentation.

+## Questions and Answers
+If you have questions about snAPI visit the [Q&A](https://github.com/PicoQuant/snAPI/discussions/categories/q-a) section of this repository.

 ## Reporting Bugs
 If you encounter any bugs or issues while using snAPI, we appreciate your feedback.
 Please help us improve by reporting any problems you encounter.
 To report a bug, follow these steps: